thoughtbot/aws-platform-guide/book/scaling-and-capacity.md

 # Scaling and Capacity

-The platform includes a comprehensive tools for automatically scaling your application in the cloud.
+The platform includes comprehensive tools for automatically scaling your application in the cloud.